-Ms. Benjamini has advised the Board of Directors and the Company that she is willing to continue serving as a director if reelected and meets all the requirements in connection with the election of external directors of publicly-traded companies under the Companies Law and the regulations promulgated thereunder.
+Mr. Dar has advised the Board of Directors and the Company that he is willing to serve as a director if elected and meets all the requirements in connection with the election of external directors of publicly-traded companies under the Companies Law and the regulations promulgated thereunder.
+Mr. Dar will be also replace Ms. Benjamini as the financial expert on the Board of Directors and its committees.

-The Board of Directors has reviewed the qualifications and expertise of Ms. Benjamini and has determined that Ms. Benjamini has the requisite "accounting and financial expertise" in accordance with the criteria set forth in the External Director Qualification Regulations.
-In addition, Ms. Benjamini meets the independence requirements of an independent director as set forth by the NASDAQ Listing Rules and the Securities and Exchange Commission.
-Our Audit Committee and Board of Directors have determined that, in light of the expertise and special contribution of Mrs. Benjamini to the Company's Board and its committees, the reelection of Ms. Benjamini as an external director for an additional three years would be in the Company's best interests.
+The Board of Directors has reviewed the qualifications and expertise of Mr. Dar and has determined that Mr. Dar has the requisite "professional qualifications" in accordance with the criteria set forth in the External Director Qualification Regulations and the requisite expertise in order to be considered an "expert external director" in accordance with the criteria set forth in the External Directors Compensation Regulations.
+In addition, the Board of Directors has determined that Mr. Dar meets the independence requirements of an independent director as set forth by the Nasdaq Listing Rules and the Securities and Exchange Commission, including the heightened independence standards to serve on the Company's Audit Committee and Compensation Committee and Board of Directors have determined that, in light of the expertise of Mr. Dar, the election of Mr. Dar as an external director for a three-year term would be in the Company's best interests and that upon election will be appointed to serve as the chairperson of the Company's Audit Committee and Compensation Committee.

-If Ms. Benjamini should be unable to serve, the person named in the proxy shall vote the Ordinary Shares for the election of such other nominee as management may propose.
-The Company is not aware of any reason why Ms. Benjamini, if elected, should be unable to serve as director.
-The Company does not have any understanding or agreement with respect to the future election of Ms. Benjamini.
+If Mr. Dar should be unable to serve, the person named in the proxy shall vote the Ordinary Shares for the election of such other nominee as management may propose.
+The Company is not aware of any reason why Mr. Dar, if elected, should be unable to serve as director.
+The Company does not have any understanding or agreement with respect to the future election of Mr. Dar.

-If re-elected pursuant to this proposal, Ms. Benjamini will continue to be party to an indemnification agreement with the Company in the form of indemnification letter previously approved by the shareholders on November 17, 2011 to be entered into by the Company with directors serving from time to time in such capacity, and shall continue to be insured under the Company's directors and officers insurance coverage policy which provides coverage for all directors of the Company.
-In addition, Ms. Benjamini will receive cash participation compensation and annual compensation in accordance with the External Directors Compensation Regulations and with our Compensation Regulations.
+If elected pursuant to this Proposal, Mr. Dar will be a party to an indemnification agreement with the Company in the form of indemnification letter previously approved by the shareholders on November 17, 2011 to be entered into by the Company with directors serving from time to time in such capacity, and shall be insured under the Company's directors and officers insurance coverage policy which provides coverage for all directors of the Company.
+In addition, Mr. Dar will receive cash participation compensation and annual compensation in accordance with our new Compensation Policy.

-Grants of Options
+Grant of Options